Tau protein and amyloid beta 42 peptide test, Alzheimer disease biomarkers

 Decreased ability to do daily tasks

 No test can definitively indicate Alzheimer disease.
-Testing for protein levels in your CSF along with physical and mental exams help doctors diagnose Alzheimer disease.
+Testing for protein levels in your CSF along with physical and mental exams help healthcare providers diagnose Alzheimer disease.
 You may also have a brain scan to make images of your brain.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

-If you have symptoms of Alzheimer disease, low levels of beta amyloid protein, and high levels of tau protein, your doctor may suspect Alzheimer disease.
+If you have symptoms of Alzheimer disease, low levels of beta amyloid protein, and high levels of tau protein, your healthcare provider may suspect Alzheimer disease.

 This test requires a sample of CSF.
 It's taken through a lumbar puncture in your lower back.
 During this procedure, you either sit up and lean forward or lie down on your side.
 A healthcare provider inserts a needle into your spine and draws out a sample of fluid to be analyzed at a lab.